farirpgs/fari-games/_games/charge-rpg.md

 > #### Choosing an Action
 >
-> The action you are going to choose will have an impact on the `Effect` and the `Situation` of the roll.
+> The action you are going to choose will have an impact on the `Effect` and the `Position` of the roll.
 >
 > We are going to talk about those in a second, but just know that if you choose a certain action and aren't satisfied when the GM tells you what are the effect or situation is, you can go back and pick another action.